Middle East News Agency ( MENA)

 * To offer special news services to international news agencies and foreign correspondents resident in Cairo or in the region.
-To extend its technical services, through its network via three satellites, to subscribers and news agencies.

-* MENA has contracts for cooperation and news exchange with 30 Arab, regional and foreign news agencies.
+* MENA has contracts for cooperation and news exchange with many Arab, regional and foreign news agencies.
 It is also a founding member of the following agencies : The Islamic News Agency (INA).
 The Pan-African News Agency (PANA).
 The Non-Aligned News Agencies Pool.
 The Federation of Arab News Agencies (FANA).
 The Association of Mediterranean News Agencies (AMAN).

 MENA Administrative Structure:

 This daily task, turning MENA into a beehive nest, achieves its aims through an administrative system, which ensures discipline, flexibility, smoothness, quick communication and positive interaction among all sectors of the agency.